Cover of the Fun Section

 Give me some time - I'll tell the story later...

-Touch of Clove words and music by
+Touch of Clove

 Brian Andrews (1998)